History

 Graduate

 The rapid growth in the M.A. program, created in 1990, and the increasing number of students who desire to continue graduate study, resulted in the establishment of the Spanish Ph.D. program in the spring of 2003.
-There is a strong demand for Spanish faculty in American universities, as well as for competent Spanish teachers at the secondary and community college levels.
-Our graduate programs have attracted exemplary students from the United States, Spain, Latin America, and Africa.
+The latter was suspended in 2026 due largely to the overall decrease in student population at WMU.
+There is still a strong demand for graduates of our M.A. program at elite Ph.D. programs in the U.S. Over the years, our graduate programs have attracted exemplary students from the United States, Spain, Latin America, and Africa.
 The courses offered are well structured and of high quality.
 The curriculum is based on the premise that students need to comprehend and appreciate the breadth and uniqueness of Hispanic culture in its totality before they choose to limit their focus to selected portions.

 Our faculty